alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 burnt out.

-Confidence
+Research Confidence
 ----------------------------------------------------------------------

 Another reason I didn't apply to PhD programs was that I wasn't sure I was in the same weight class for research ability as my peers.
-My research was nowhere near good enough to publish, meetings felt like I was desperately trying not to drown in new topics and iedas, and it was all just a bit much.
+My results were nowhere near good enough to publish, meetings felt like I was desperately trying not to drown in new topics and iedas, and it was all just a bit much.
 Friends in my year said they thought I'd do well in grad school.
 I disagreed.

-In hindsight....well, they weren't wrong.
-I'm not sure if they were *right*.
-I've done okay in industy research, but working in an industry research lab is different from grad school.
+In hindsight...I'm not sure if they were *right*, but they weren't wrong.
-Working
+I've seen many PhD interns each year, and with better calibration on my abilities, I definitely think I could have held my own.
+Definitely not superstar tier though.

-in an industry research lab is different from grad school.
-But if I had gone to grad school, I think I could have held my own.
-It's surprising how much easier it got after bashing through the first few walls.
+It's surprising how much easier research got after bashing through the first few walls.
 Let's call this a wash.
 My research self-confidence was at a near bottom in undergrad and it would have improved regardless of where I went.
+I was getting better, I just didn't realize it yet.

 Social Life
 --------------------------------------------------------------------------

 This is pretty clearly worse.
-I'm more towards the introverted side and didn't talk to a lot of people growing up.
+I'm more of an introvert and didn't talk to a lot of people growing up.
 I'm not depressed or unhappy by any means.
-Through practice, I've developed a long, winding maze of entertainment and side projects that keep me busy if I don't have the energy for socializing.
-The problem is that the maze is too efficient, sometimes it takes a long time to get out, and when I do I usually wish I socialized more.
+Through practice, I've developed a long, winding maze of entertainment and side projects that keep me busy if I don't have the energy to catch up with friends.
+The problem is that the maze is too effective, sometimes it takes a long time to get out, and when I do I usually wish I had socialized more and exited the maze sooner.

 University life shakes that maze in a way that working life doesn't.
 When everyone lives near campus, everyone goes to campus for whatever event's happening,